 What About Preventing Anger?

-It turns out you don't have to wait until you're mad to reap the benefits of exercise on your mood.
-In Thom's study, researchers found that a single bout of moderate-to-intense aerobic exercise prevented angry moods.
-When participants exercised prior to viewing a series of pictures meant to evoke emotion, the images were less likely to put them in an angry state.
-Thom says his group may be the first to demonstrate this effect.
+You don't have to wait until you're mad to reap the benefits of exercise on your mood.
+Moderate-to-intense aerobic exercise can also help prevent angry moods, according to Thom's study.
+When participants exercised before viewing a series of emotion-evoking pictures, the images were less likely to put them in an angry state.

 "Exercise almost had this prophylactic effect," he says.
 "This would be like taking Tums before you eat spicy food.
 If you know you're about to go into a situation that's going to put you in an angry mood, my study suggests that if you exercise ahead of time, there's less of a chance you'll end up in an angry mood."